malipek/battery_charging_monitor/README.md

 Data is collected in two modes:

 * continuous mode - from manual start to power down
-* auto - form manual start until the current is lower then 0.2 during 5 minutes
+* auto - from manual start until the current is lower than 0.2A during 5 minutes

 ## Modules